fossasia/phimpme-android/README.md

 * Finally, after all this editing you can easily share the image to your favourite social media sites with our easy-to-use sharing feature.

-* Facebook, Twitter, NextCloud, OwnCloud, Imgur, Dropbox, Box, Flickr, Pinterest, Instagram, Whatsapp, and Tumblr - You name it and we have it covered.
+* Messenger, Twitter, NextCloud, OwnCloud, Imgur, Dropbox, Box, Flickr, Pinterest, Instagram, Whatsapp, and Tumblr - You name it and we have it covered.

 ## How to Contribute
 This is an Open Source project and we would be happy to see contributors who report bugs and file feature requests by submitting pull requests as well.This project adheres to the [Contributor Covenant](https://github.com/fossasia/phimpme-android/blob/development/CONTRIBUTING.md).
 By participating, you are expected to uphold this code style.
 Please report issues here https://github.com/fossasia/phimpme-android/issues